apache/activemq/SECURITY.md

 itself to being exposed to security vulnerabilities, especially ones from third-party projects such as Spring and Jolokia.

+Apache ActiveMQ project recommends applying defense-in-depth and security-first to provide layers of security to environments running production workloads.

+Layers of security provide valuable options to prevent attacks, and to provide a buffer for when vulnerabilities at any layer are reported to provide reasonable time to test and apply fixes without impacting business-critical messaging traffic.

 Users are advised to secure their environments

 1. The web console is not designed to be exposed to the public Internet.